 Price marked goods

-There are special rules which can be applied to certain types of goods ('excepted' goods), in order to comply with pricing regulations.
+There are special rules which can apply to certain types of goods ('excepted' goods), in order to comply with pricing regulations.

 - food (not pet food)

 You can also use the rules if the 'digital content' of pre-priced books, newspapers and periodicals is imported into the island but printed locally.

 If the goods do not fall into these categories, you can either:

 - sell the goods at the price marked

 - individually cover or remove the old price and indicate the new selling price on